 To find out, I visited the Metabolic, Body Composition and Sport Performance Clinic at Mount Sinai St. Luke’s Hospital in New York City.
 What I learned is that there’s no easy answer, and that getting abs to show will require a long-term commitment.

 How to Measure Body Composition

-I’m met by clinic coordinator Kate Bishop (not pictured).
-Sufficiently briefed on my quest to decode how to get abs to show, she has offered to help me with an accurate body composition reading using an intriguing piece of equipment called the BOD POD.
+I’m met by clinic coordinator Kate Bishop.
+She has offered to help me with an accurate body composition reading using an intriguing piece of equipment called the BOD POD.

 A certified exercise physiologist and strength and conditioning specialist, Bishop explains that there are several standard ways to measure body fat.
 Not surprisingly, the more accessible and less expensive the equipment, the less accurate the readings tend to be.

 “Calipers are by far the cheapest and easiest way to get a body comp measurement,” she says, adding that they’re best when used to test frequently by the same technician under the same circumstances every time.

 According to the American College of Sports Medicine, this method ends up having a margin of error of plus or minus 3.5 percent.
 As I was to find out, this can mean the difference between abs being revealed or remaining covered.

 “Calipers are less accurate when measuring obese or extremely lean individuals,” Bishop says.